NANCY WILSON, M.ED.- EXECUTIVE DIRECTOR

 In 2011, Nancy returned to the Natural Products Industry to better support her family during the recent economic recession.
 She worked as a Sales and Marketing Representative for the largest natural products brokerage in the country supporting 45 brands working with stores in Vermont, New Hampshire, and Maine.

+In 2015, Nancy accepted the position of Executive Director of A Child's Nature.
 Nancy is delighted life has unfolded in a way to allow her to return to the work she loves – her heart’s work - serving local children and families.
-Being part of a community committed to providing the highest quality, true human care is her dream and she is incredibly grateful to be seeing this dream come to fruition at A Child’s Nature.
+Being part of a community committed to providing the highest quality, true human care is her dream and she is incredibly grateful to be seeing this dream come to fruition.
 She lives in Peterborough with her partner, Jeff, and her daughter, Maya, a former Pine Hill student.

 Elizabeth Adams,M.Ed. - Sweet Pea - Toddler Lead Teacher